emonree/doctor-visits/README.md

 - Had trouble grabbing the information for an object that's inside of an array for the `visit summary`.
     - Instead of creating a second schema for a patient's visits and associating them, I ended up using the index for each visit's document when updating.
     - Struggle: I couldn't figure out how to delete a visit based on the index

+- Couldn't get the shadow effect working for my input buttons so I had to change it to a button.

 ----